tycrek/degoogle/md/_resources.md

 - [Guide for Linux users](https://github.com/wesaphzt/block-all-google) on blocking everything Google at the network level.
 This can and probably will break other alternatives that rely on Google to serve content.
 Thanks u/wesaphzt
 - u/wesaphzt also provided [this](https://github.com/pyllyukko/user.js), [this](https://ffprofile.com/), and [this](https://www.privacytools.io/browsers/#about_config) for hardening Firefox.
 - Check out [WindowsSpyBlocker](https://github.com/crazy-max/WindowsSpyBlocker) and [this tutorial](https://github.com/adolfintel/Windows10-Privacy) for even more Windows 10 tips (thanks u/rudolf323)
+- [retiolus/privacysec](https://github.com/retiolus/privacysec) - Another list of free, open source, and privacy respecting alternatives to privacy-violating services, whose aim is to be translated into as many languages as possible.
 - [VirusTotal](https://www.virustotal.com/) lets you upload files and scans them against multiple antivirus programs at once.
 Very helpful for checking false negatives.
 Unfortunately Alphabet Inc owns VirusTotal but there are no good alternatives.
 - Did you read the [wiki](https://old.reddit.com/r/privacy/wiki/index) yet?
 Go do that.